fanevoda/proiect-poo/README.md

-# Super Mario Bros Small Clone
+# Super Mario Bros Small Replica

-This project is a small clone of the classic video game "Super Mario Bros."
-It aims to recreate a simplified version of the game using C++ and the SFML.
-The clone will feature a basic level, player controls, enemy behavior, and scoring system.
+This project is a small replica of the classic video game "Super Mario Bros."
+It aims to recreate a simplified version of the game's first level using C++ and the SFML.
+It will feature a basic level, player controls, enemy behavior, and scoring system.

 ## Requirements